rackerlabs/support-how-to/content/how-to/cloud-files/cloud-files-streaming-simple-flash-files/index.md

 ---
 permalink: cloud-files-streaming-simple-flash-files
-audit_date:
+audit_date: '2021-05-26'
 title: Stream simple Flash files from Cloud Files
 type: article
 created_date: '2011-03-08'
 created_by: Rackspace Support
-last_modified_date: '2018-10-23'
+last_modified_date: '2021-05-26'
-last_modified_by: Kate Dougherty
+last_modified_by: Ana Corpus
 product: Cloud Files
 product_url: cloud-files
 ---

+**Disclaimer**: As of January 12, 2021, excluding the China variant  of Flash, the Flash executable has a built-in kill switch which prevents it from playing Flash files.
+As of February 2021, all major browsers block Flash and cannot play it.
+Only IE11, niche browser forks, and some browsers built for China plan to continue support.

-This tutorial describes how to stream media files from Cloud Files to a website.
-It assumes that you have a video file uploaded to Cloud Files and that the container it is in is public.
+This article describes how to stream media files from Cloud Files to a website.
+It assumes that you have a video file uploaded to Cloud Files in a public container.
 It also uses [Flowplayer](https://flowplayer.org/), which is an open-source Flash video player registered under the GPL.
 ### Streaming

 Cloud Files containers that are published and marked as public are delivered over the [Akamai Technologies](https://www.akamai.com/) global content delivery network (CDN).
 For streaming flash files from your Cloud Files, Akamai provides *pseudostreaming*.

-Pseudostreaming works as follows: When a video is initially loaded, the player reads and stores a list of seek points as part of the video's metadata.
+Pseudostreaming works as follows: When a video is initially loaded, the player reads and stores a list of seek points as part metadata of the video.
 These seek points are offsets in the video (both in seconds and in bytes) at which a new key frame starts.
 To accomplish this, Akamai's streaming supports the [HTTP Range header](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.35) to identify those seek points.
 Real Time Messaging Protocol (RTMP) streaming is not supported.

 Pseudostreaming differs from what Akamai offers with their iOS streaming. iOS streaming is a form of adaptive streaming.
 The encoder (or a separate segmented process) produces H.264/AAC content in a sequence of small content segments, in MPEG-2 TS format (.ts).
-There is also a m3u8 index file that references these segments; in the case of live content, the M3U8 is continuously updated to reflect the latest content.
+There is also a m3u8 index file that references these segments.
+In the case of live content, the M3U8 is continuously updated to reflect the latest content.

 For more information about pseudostreaming, see [JW6: Pseudo Streaming in Flash](https://www.joomlarulez.com).